GaboxFH/cis4930-carfinder/README.md

-# cis4930-carfinder
+# Setup

-Makek sure that you have the following installed:
+Make sure that you have the following installed:
 - Python 3
 - WSL's Ubuntu (Or some other Linux distro)
 - You can run virtual enviroments